-Charlie Gard's hospital: US doctor offered false hope
+Charlie Gard's parents in court to bring son home to die

-In a statement the hospital also expressed surprise the doctor had a financial interest in the treatment he was offering.
+In a statement the hospital also expressed surprise that the doctor had a financial interest in the treatment he was offering.

-Yesterday, Chris Gard and Connie Yates gave up their fight to take Charlie to the US to be treated by Dr. Michio Hirano, a professor of neurology at the Columbia University Medical Center in New York.

 Hirano said a treatment known as nucleoside bypass therapy (NBT) had a small chance of bringing about significant improvement in Charlie's form of mitochondrial DNA depletion syndrome.